 - Paper: most office papers, including white, colored and coated paper; magazines and catalogs; envelopes (even with plastic windows); phone books, etc. Paper bags and the sleeves from coffee cups.
 EXCEPTIONS include: food-soiled to-go boxes, paper coffee cups and paper to-go cups/bowls.

 - Cardboard: all corrugated and non-corrugated cardboard boxes.
-Break down boxes; if it won’t fit in a bin, our custodial staff is trained to take it to containers located on university docks.
+Break down boxes; if it won’t fit in a bin, our custodial staff knows to take it to recycling containers located on university docks.